-AMBER SLOAN is a choreographer, performer and teacher based in Jersey City and New York City.
-Her work has been presented by Dixon Place, Roulette Theater, Soaking WET at the West End Theatre, Danspace Project at St. Mark’s Church (DraftWorks and Food for Thought), Brooklyn Arts Exchange, Green Space LIC, Dance Safari, Arts On Site, Marlene Meyerson JCC Manhattan, the EstroGenius Festival, Spoke the Hub, the Flea Theater, 92nd Street Y Harkness Dance Center, Stuffed at Judson Church, Dance Theater Workshop (Family Matters), Mulberry Street Theater, Location One, Dance Space Center, as well as a 19 year commissioning relationship with the DanceNow Festival.
+AMBER SLOAN is a choreographer, performer, teacher, producer, and curator based in Jersey City and New York City.
+She is a 2023 New Jersey State Council on the Arts Choreography Fellow.
+Her work has been presented by Dixon Place, Roulette Theater, Soaking WET at the West End Theatre, Danspace Project at St. Mark’s Church (DraftWorks and Food for Thought), Brooklyn Arts Exchange, Green Space LIC, Dance Safari, Arts On Site, Marlene Meyerson JCC Manhattan, the EstroGenius Festival, Spoke the Hub, the Flea Theater, 92nd Street Y Harkness Dance Center, Stuffed at Judson Church, Dance Theater Workshop (Family Matters), Mulberry Street Theater, Location One, Dance Space Center, as well as a 19-year commissioning relationship with the DanceNow Festival.

-Sloan is the 2021 Emerging NJ Commissioned Choreographer for Dance on the Lawn.
-She was a 2015 Schonberg Fellow at The Yard on Martha’s Vineyard where she developed and premiered a new work for her company.
+Amber is currently the 2023 Artist in Residence at Union Street Dance.
+She was the 2020-2021 Emerging NJ Commissioned Choreographer for Dance on the Lawn, and a 2015 Schonberg Fellow at The Yard on Martha’s Vineyard where she developed and premiered a new work for her company.
 In 2013 and 2016, her pieces were selected for the Encore Performance of the DanceNow Festival at Joe’s Pub, which featured the top ten performances of the 40 plus artists presented by the festival.

-Sloan has received space grants from Gibney Dance Center, Brooklyn Arts Exchange, Dance Theater Workshop (now New York Live Arts), The Field, Spoke the Hub, Mulberry Street Theater, Mana Contemporary in Jersey City, NJ, DanceNow Silo in Hellertown, PA, Cherry Valley’s Artworks in Cherry Valley, NY, Certain Bird in Stamford, VT, and Summer Stages Dance in Concord, MA.
+Amber has received space grants from Gibney Dance Center, Brooklyn Arts Exchange, Dance Theater Workshop (now New York Live Arts), Union Street Dance, The Field, Spoke the Hub, Mulberry Street Theater, Mana Contemporary in Jersey City, NJ, DanceNow Silo in Hellertown, PA, MADarts in Accord, NY, Cherry Valley’s Artworks in Cherry Valley, NY, Certain Bird in Stamford, VT, and Summer Stages Dance in Concord, MA.
 She has received funding from the Jerome Robbins Foundation and The Jewish Communal Fund.

-In addition to The Bang Group, Sloan has had the pleasure of working with Doug Elkins & Friends, Keely Garfield, Chris Elam/Misnomer Dance Theater, Sara Hook Dances and Stephan Koplowitz.
+In addition to The Bang Group, Amber has had the pleasure of working with Doug Elkins & Friends, Keely Garfield, Chris Elam/Misnomer Dance Theater, Sara Hook Dances, and Stephan Koplowitz.
 She recently had the honor of performing in the revival of James Waring’s 1972 solo Tender Buttons, staged by Richard Colton.

-Sloan co-directs Women in Motion NYC, an organization whose mission is to foster female-identifying choreographers through commissioning of new work, producing and mentoring.
-In addition to their concert performances, Women in Motion hosts quarterly salons in informal settings for artists to share new work and receive feedback in supportive and friendly environments.
-Sloan has served on the board of Dance Omi International Collective since its inception in 2005 and is the Community Developer at Arts On Site.
+Amber co-directs Women in Motion NYC, an organization whose mission is to foster female-identifying choreographers through the commissioning of new work, producing, and mentoring.
+In addition to their concert performances, Women in Motion hosts salons in informal settings for artists to share new work and receive feedback in supportive and friendly environments.
+Amber has served on the advisory board of Art Omi: Dance since its inception in 2005 and is the Assistant Executive Director at Arts On Site.

 She holds a BFA in Dance from the University of Illinois at Urbana-Champaign where she was honored with the Beverly Blossom/Carey Erickson Alumni Dance Award.